singithi-kandage/address-book-app/README.md

 # Address Book App

-The address book app is a simple SPA which allows a user to view a table of randomly generated users from https://randomuser.me/api.
-When a user selects a user, they are redirected to a page where they can view the user's first name, last name, and phone number on the details page.
+The address book app is a simple SPA which allows a user to view a table of randomly generated users from https://rreqres.in/api.
+When a user selects a user, they are redirected to a page where they can view the user's first name, last name, and email on the details page.

 ## Summary

 Overall, I wanted to create a very simple interface which follows the traditional UX patterns around viewing a details page which flows off from a datatable.
 While the Random user API can generate up to a maximum of 500 users per request, I kept the number of users to a simple 10 per page, and implemented pagination (making use of Material UI's pagination component) to allow a user to access up to 10 pages of users.
-The details page includes a photograph of the the user, along with their name and phone number.
+The details page includes a photograph of the the user, along with their name and email.

 The following technologies/techniques were used:

-* React (this project was bootstrapped with create-react-app)
+- React (this project was bootstrapped with create-react-app)
-* Redux - react-redux, redux-thunk
+- Redux - react-redux, redux-thunk
-* Semantic HTML
+- Semantic HTML
-* SASS
+- SASS
-* immer.js
+- immer.js
-* BEM
+- BEM
-* Material UI components
+- Material UI components

 The project was tested to 99% jest code coverage with:

-* Jest
+- Jest
-* @testing-library/react"
+- @testing-library/react"

 If I had more time, I would have liked to:

-* Add more features, including the ability to select the number of results per page, and the ability to filter results by name.
+- Add more features, including the ability to select the number of results per page, and the ability to filter results by name.
-* Implement fluid typography
+- Implement fluid typography
-* Allow users to select dark or light mode, by designing around theme-able components
+- Allow users to select dark or light mode, by designing around theme-able components

 In order to make the application more robust, I would like to:

-* Do an accesibility audit of the code, ensuring screen readers can properly access the page
+- Do an accesibility audit of the code, ensuring screen readers can properly access the page
-* Convert the ES6 code into Typescript
+- Convert the ES6 code into Typescript
-* Implement end-to-end tests with Cypress
+- Implement end-to-end tests with Cypress

 ## Available Scripts